Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at University of San Francisco was 13:1: that means 13 students per one teacher, which is considered a good ratio.
-The faculty of this school consists of 1,107 members, according to the most recent data reported.
-This number included 475 male and 632 female faculty members.
+In 2025, this ratio at University of San Francisco was 11:1.
+That means that there were 11 times more students than teachers at this school.
+According to the most recent information, there are 1,089 faculty members at this school.
+This number included 469 male and 620 female faculty members.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at University of San Francisco.

 Student Population Diversity Graph